 The Company has historically used derivative instruments to manage interest costs and the risk associated with changing interest rates.
 On June 12, 2003, in connection with a contemplated issuance of ten-year debt securities, PCA entered into an interest rate protection agreement with a counterparty to protect against increases in the ten-year U.S. Treasury Note rate.
-On January 17, 2008, in connection with a counterparty to protect against increases in the ten-year U.S. Treasury Note rate.
-These treasury rates served as references in determining the interest rate protection agreement with a counterparty to protect against increases in the ten-year U.S. Treasury Note rate.
-These treasury rates served as references in determining the interest rate applicable to the debt securities the Company issued in July 2003 and March 2008, respectively.
-As a result of changes in the interest rates on those treasury securities between the time PCA entered into the agreements and the time PCA priced and issued the debt securities, the Company: (1) received a payment of \$2.8 million from the counterparty upon settlement of the 2003 interest rate protection agreement on July 21, 2003; and (2) made a payment of \$4.4 million to the counterparty upon settlement of the 2008.
+On January 17, 2008, in connection with a counterparty to protect against increases in the ten-year debt securities, PCA entered into an interest rate protection agreement with a counterparty to protect against increases in the ten-year U.S. Treasury Note rate.
+These treasury rates served as references in determining the interest rates applicable to the debt securities the Company issued in July 2003 and March 2008, respectively.
+As a result of changes in the interest rates on those treasury securities between the time PCA entered into the agreements and the time PCA priced and issued the debt securities, the Company: (1) received a payment of \$22.8 million from the counterparty upon settlement of the 2003 interest rate protection agreement on July 21, 2003; and (2) made a payment of \$4.4 million to the counterparty upon settlement of the 2008 interest rate protection agreement on March 25, 2008.
 The Company recorded the settlements in accumulated other comprehensive income (loss) and is amortizing the \$22.8 million gain and the \$4.4 million loss to interest expense over the lives of the respective notes.
 As of December 31, 2009, 2008 and 2007, the Company was not a party to any interest rate derivative instruments.